|

 armies in their respective reports of the many skirmishes and battles of the American Civil War.
 Each side was also eager

 to enhance its own morale by writing favorable reports.
-It was propaganda and presently referred to as
+It was propaganda, plain and simple, and presently

-Confederate Brigadier General Thomas Jordan warned about such "exaggerations and rumors" in the Official Records of the Union and Confederate Armies, Series 1, Vol. 14, p.
-754. President Jefferson Davis stated that the enemy strength (numbers) as stated by
+General Thomas Jordan warned about such "exaggerations and rumors" in the Official Records of the Union and Confederate Armies, Series 1, Vol. 14, p.
+754, while President Jefferson Davis stated that the enemy strength (numbers) as stated

 In

-1861 a typical regiment mustered approximately 1,100 soldiers.
-In late 1863, many regiments were reduced by as much as
+1861 a typical regiment mustered approximately 1,100 soldiers, but by late 1863, many regiments were reduced by as much

 soldiers captured by the enemy.